microsoft/playwright/docs/src/api/class-locatorassertions.md

 await expect(locator).to_be_in_viewport()
 # Make sure element is fully outside of viewport.
 await expect(locator).not_to_be_in_viewport()
-# Make sure strictly more than half of the element intersects viewport.
+# Make sure that at least half of the element intersects viewport.
 await expect(locator).to_be_in_viewport(ratio=0.5);
 ```